 Universal had recently expanded its business to include commercial recordings for the indie labels.
 The Bob Carter session for Sunbeam took place a little after two sessions by Jerry Murad's Harmonicats, which would be used to lauch the new Vitacoustic label, and shortly before another Vitacoustic session by pianist Mel Henke.
 The first session for a more durable new label called Aristocrat would follow in April.

 "Too Lazy to Work," an ironic tribute to the unemployed, ill-dressed man, is a breezy, swinging number in the Nat King Cole tradition.
 Marl Young collaborated with Holmes "Daddy-O" Daylie, a prominent DJ, on the tune; they were also responsible for a song called "Hip Little Mouse" that appparently went unrecorded.
-"Too Lazy" was revived by the extremely obscure Glo Tone label, which seems to have made one session at United Broadcasting, at the end of 1948 or the beginning of 1949; it was sung by Joe Williams (soon to become the band singer for Jay Burkhart's orchestra, then for Red Saunders), accompanied by a big band led by trumpeter Melvin Moore, who had been on Miss Cornshucks' sessions.
+"Too Lazy" was revived by the extremely obscure Glo Tone label.
+Glo Tone made one session at United Broadcasting, in the second half of 1948 or the beginning of 1949; it was sung by Joe Williams (soon to become the band singer for Jay Burkhart's orchestra, then for Red Saunders), accompanied by a big band led by trumpeter Melvin Moore, who had been on four sessions for Sunbeam.
+Moore apparently owned the label; inquiring minds want to know who wrote the arrangements for the session.
 Later, after moving to Los Angeles, Young would revive "Too Lazy" for a September 1950 T-Bone Walker session for Imperial on which he served as pianist and arranger.
-(Marl Young's interview with Dan Kochakian in Blues and Rhythm 179 refers to a session in Chicago on which Young recorded "Too Lazy" with horns; could this be a reference to the Glo Tone?)
+(Marl Young's interview with Dan Kochakian in Blues and Rhythm 179 refers to a session in Chicago on which Young recorded "Too Lazy" with horns; was this the Glo Tone?)
 "Bonus Blues" (Carter's composition) is an urbane 12-bar number about the domestic worries of a returning GI.
 There is good execution by the the trio members, but in our opinion Carter's rather whiny vocal quality seems better suited to the comic items.

 During April 1947, the Carter Trio took up at the Hurricane Lounge (4-week contract filed April 17).
 They traded places with Tommy Dean's combo in early May, picking up 5 days at the Music Box (contract posted with Local 208 on May 1), which they soon extended with an "indefinite" contract (posted June 5).
 After a long stretch at the Music Box, the Carter Trio showed up briefly at El Casino (contract for 3 days only, filed October 2, 1947).
 On October 16, Carter filed a new "indefinite" contract with the Music Box.